Leonidas Kavakos: Chamber music

 Kavakos is a keen chamber music performer, and presents his own chamber music festival annually in his home town of Athens as well as performing in many international festivals.

 Conducting

 Kavakos has worked extensively as a conductor.
 He was announced principal guest artist of the Camerata Salzburg in 2001 and performed with them as a soloist and conductor.

 In 2007, he was designated Camerata Salzburg's artistic director, succeeding Sir Roger Norrington.
 On 1 July 2009, he announced his resignation from his position as artistic director that fall, explaining that he could not perform as artistic director in the face of ongoing turmoil in the ensemble's management (seven complete changes in eight years), a recent motion of no confidence in the current management passed by the ensemble's musicians, as well as the failure of musicians & staff to inform him of that vote, suggesting communication had completely broken down.

+Kavakos has conducted the New York Philharmonic, Houston Symphony, Dallas Symphony, Gürzenich Orchester, Vienna Symphony, Orchestre Philharmonique de Radio France, Chamber Orchestra of Europe, Maggio Musicale Fiorentino, Filarmonica Teatro La Fenice, and the Danish National Symphony Orchestra.